bacota-github/scarm/README.md

 ### Prefixing Primary Keys

 Since the first field is mapped to the primary key, it follows from the previous discussion that all columns in a composite primary key have the name of the primary key field (in the case class) as a prefix.
-But this isn't the usual convention for composite primary keys composed of foreign keys.
+But this isn't the usual convention for composite primary keys in many-to-many relationship tables.
 For example, consider a table like this:
 ```
 CREATE TABLE order (
     customer_id INT NOT NULL,